dlaydon/MERS_VacTrees/README.md

 # MERS-CoV vaccine impact counterfactual tree model

-This repository contains all code for the Bayesian counterfactual analysis of the impact of a potential MERS-CoV vaccine, developed primarily by Daniel J. Laydon, and Neil M. Ferguson of the MRC Centre for Global Infectious Disease Analysis at Imperial College, London, and Simon Cauchemez of the Institut Pasteur, Paris.
+This repository contains all code for the Bayesian counterfactual analysis of potential MERS-CoV vaccine impact, developed primarily by Daniel J. Laydon, and Neil M. Ferguson of the MRC Centre for Global Infectious Disease Analysis at Imperial College, London, and Simon Cauchemez of the Institut Pasteur, Paris.
-The model assesses vaccine impact through the generation of inferred transmission trees, ("who-infected-whom") analysis, and the "pruning" of these trees to consider counterfactuals.
+The model assesses vaccine impact inferring transmission trees, ("who-infected-whom") analysis, and then "pruning" these trees to generate counterfactuals.
-The repository also contains code to compare various vaccination campaign strategies.
+The repository also contains code to assess and compare various vaccination campaign strategies.
 Full details are available at ADD LINK WHEN AVAILABLE.